0z-cloud/vx/ansible/README.md

 2. Build process basic:

-    1. We have a three basic environments, its -
+    1. We have three basic environments, its -

         ```
             development